-This World Heritage-listed area is a deeply incised sandstone tableland covering over 1 million hectares spread across 8 adjacent conservation reserves.
-The landscapes of this World Heritage area lie inland to the west of Sydney and extend almost 250 kilometres from the edge of the Hunter Valley to the Southern Highlands near Mittagong.
+The World Heritage listed Greater Blue Mountains Area is a deeply incised sandstone tableland covering over 1 million hectares spread across 8 adjacent conservation reserves.
+The landscapes of this World Heritage property lie inland to the west of Sydney and extend almost 250 kilometres from the edge of the Hunter Valley to the Southern Highlands near Mittagong.

 An enormous variety of plants occur here, but eucalypts dominate the landscape: the area is home to 96 species (13% of all eucalypt species).
 Rare and endangered plants such as the Wollemi pine (Wollemia nobilis) also occur here.

-The Greater Blue Mountains was added to the World Heritage List in 2000 in recognition of its significant natural values.
+The Greater Blue Mountains Area was inscribed on the World Heritage List in 2000 in recognition of its significant natural values.
 It possesses unique plants and animals that relate an extraordinary story of the evolution of Australia’s distinctive eucalypt vegetation and its associated communities.

 Representatives of New South Wales and Australian Government agencies participate in an intergovernmental management committee.
-This committee maintains communication between relevant agencies and governments and determines policy directions for this World Heritage area.
+This committee maintains communication between relevant agencies and governments and determines policy directions for this World Heritage property.

-The Greater Blue Mountains World Heritage Area Advisory Committee advises on matters relating to the protection, conservation, presentation and management of the Greater Blue Mountains World Heritage Area, helping to fulfil Australia’s obligations under the World Heritage Convention.
+The Greater Blue Mountains Area World Heritage Advisory Committee advises on matters relating to the protection, conservation, presentation and management of the Greater Blue Mountains Area, helping to fulfil Australia’s obligations under the World Heritage Convention.

-The NSW National Parks and Wildlife Service manages the 8 reserves that make up the Greater Blue Mountains World Heritage Area:
+The NSW National Parks and Wildlife Service manages the 8 reserves that make up the Greater Blue Mountains Area:

 |Blue Mountains National Park||Nattai National Park|